richard-scryber/scryber.core/docs/document_structure.rst

 The header also supports the <link> and <style> elements discussed below, although these are happily supported elsewhere too.
 It is only the meta and title elements that need to be in the html head.
+The print-restrictions applies security to the document as discussed in :doc:`document_security`

 Html link element